CHAD: Combinatory Homomorphic Automatic Differentiation: Introduction

 However, reverse AD is also more complicated to understand and implement than forward AD.
 Forward AD can be implemented as a structure-preserving program transformation, even on languages with complex features \cite{shaikhha2019efficient}.
-As such, it admits an elegant proof of correctness \cite{hsv-fossacs2020}.
-By contrast, reverse AD is only well-understood as a compile-time source-code transformation that does not rely on using a run-time interpreter (also called \emph{define-then-run} style AD) on limited programming languages, such as first-order functional languages.
-Typically, its implementations on more expressive languages that have features such as higher-order functions make use of interpreted \emph{define-by-run} approaches.
-These approaches first build a computation graph during runtime, effectively evaluating the program until a straight-line first-order program is left, and then they perform automatic differentiation on this new program \cite{paszke2017automatic,carpenter2015stan}.
-Such approaches firstly have the severe downside that they can suffer from interpretation overhead.
-Secondly, the differentiated code cannot benefit as well from existing optimizing compiler architectures.
-As such, these AD libraries need to be implemented using carefully, manually optimized code, that, for example, does not contain any common subexpressions.
-This implementation process is precarious and labour intensive.
+Thus, it admits an elegant proof of correctness \cite{hsv-fossacs2020}.
+By contrast, reverse AD is only well-understood as a compile-time source-code transformation that does not use a run-time interpreter (also called \emph{define-then-run} style AD) on limited programming languages, such as first-order functional languages.
+Typically, its implementations on more expressive languages that have features such as higher-order functions use interpreted \emph{define-by-run} approaches.
+These approaches first build a computation graph at run time, effectively evaluating the program until a straight-line first-order program is left, and then they perform automatic differentiation on this new program \cite{paszke2017automatic,carpenter2015stan}.
+First, such approaches have the severe downside that they can suffer from interpretation overhead.
+Second, the differentiated code cannot benefit as much from existing optimizing compiler architectures.
+As a result, these AD libraries need to be implemented using carefully hand-optimized code that, for example, does not contain any common subexpressions.
+This implementation process is precarious and labour-intensive.
 Furthermore, some whole-program optimizations that a compiler would detect go entirely unused in such systems.